8-cube: Cartesian coordinates

-while the interior of the same consists of all points (x0, x1, x2, x3, x4, x5, x6, x7) with -1 < xi < 1.
+while the interior of the same consists of all points (x0, x1, x2, x3, x4, x5, x6, x7) with −1 < xi < 1.

 As a configuration

 This configuration matrix represents the 8-cube.
 The rows and columns correspond to vertices, edges, faces, cells, 4-faces, 5-faces, 6-faces, and 7-faces.
 The diagonal numbers say how many of each element occur in the whole 8-cube.
 The nondiagonal numbers say how many of the column's element occur in or at the row's element.

 The diagonal f-vector numbers are derived through the Wythoff construction, dividing the full group order of a subgroup order by removing one mirror at a time.

 Projections

 Derived polytopes

-Applying an alternation operation, deleting alternating vertices of the octeract, creates another uniform polytope, called a 8-demicube, (part of an infinite family called demihypercubes), which has 16 demihepteractic and 128 8-simplex facets.
+Applying an alternation operation, deleting alternating vertices of the octeract, creates another uniform polytope, called an 8-demicube, (part of an infinite family called demihypercubes), which has 16 demihepteractic and 128 8-simplex facets.

 Related polytopes

 The 8-cube is 8th in an infinite series of hypercube: